Strategic Innovation Fund

 Summary

-The Lightspeed project has two main use cases for deployment on-street: retrofitting lampposts and new lampposts.
-These face different challenges due to the different requirements for un-metered and metered connections.
-When retrofitting existing lampposts, Lightspeed is constrained by the un-metered network infrastructure and therefore fast charging can only be achieved through the integration of battery storage.
-For new lampposts, Lightspeed will deploy a new purpose-built EV lamppost and network infrastructure that enables fast and rapid charging.
-In both use-cases, Lightspeed will provide flexibility services and smart charging to potential users of the solution.
+Lightspeed examined two use cases for deploying on-street EV charging: retrofitting existing lampposts and installing new ones.
+When retrofitting, the project was limited by the unmetered network infrastructure, making fast charging possible only through the integration of battery storage.
+For new installations, Lightspeed developed a purpose-built EV lamppost designed to support fast and rapid charging.
+In both scenarios, the project demonstrated the potential to offer flexibility services and smart charging capabilities to users of the solution.

 What is the project about?

-Lightspeed sought to re-imagine how the UK rolls out on-street public EV charging to help facilitate the adoption of EVs and the decarbonisation of transport.
-Almost 30% of UK households do not have off-street parking and therefore to facilitate the decarbonisation of mobility and switch to EVs, the UK needs to rapidly accelerate the deployment of public charging infrastructure to meet consumer demand and government targets.
+Lightspeed aimed to reimagine how the UK could roll out on-street public EV charging to support the adoption of electric vehicles and the decarbonisation of transport.
+Nearly 30% of UK households lacked off-street parking, and to enable the transition to electric mobility, the UK needed to rapidly scale up public charging infrastructure to meet both consumer demand and government targets.

 How we’re doing it